ryanstraight/olympics/README.md

-# new-project
+# The Olympics

-Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.
+This project uses modern Olympics data as a source for running classification and predictive modeling.
+It also uses the `ProjectTemplate` R package.
+Details on how to navigate the project are found below.
+The (work in progress) report is hosted through GitHub pages at https://ryanstraight.github.io/olympics/

+## Loading the project

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+To load your new project, you'll first need to `setwd()` into the directory where this README file is located or simply run the `olympics.Rproj` file.
 Then you need to run the following two lines of R code:

 	library('ProjectTemplate')
 	load.project()

+Alternatively, you can navigate to the `src` folder and run `eda.R` as this accomplishes the same thing.

 After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
 This work involves: